How can government organizations rise above pain points to achieve digital transformation?

 Simplicity of deployment and maintenance

 The lack of a skilled IoT workforce in government organizations due to less funding proves to be yet another pain point.
-ALE’s Interop Award-winning technical solution, the Intelligent Fabric, or IFab, tackles this pain point by automating various manual tasks to simplify a network’s design, deployment, and operations.
+An Intelligent Fabric tackles this pain point by automating various manual tasks to simplify a network’s design, deployment, and operations.
+Automation also reduces the risks of vulnerabilities associated with manual errors.

-Location Based Services (LBS) are a wireless solution which enables services such as way-finding and geo-notification, empowering cities to gather relevant information about their visitors’ and staffs’ locations.
+A good deployment of IoT can allow innovative services such as Location Based Services (LBS).
+LBS is a wireless solution which enables such as way-finding and geo-notification, empowering cities to gather relevant information about their visitors’ and staffs’ locations.
+LBS can transform all public services such as tourism and most of all public safety, offering innovative ways to rethink crowd safety.

 The big picture needs to be considered in digital transformation

 Clearly, this blog is meant to introduce you to ideas on how to approach digital transformation to create a smart city.
-There’s no need to die by the sword if you want to live the digital life…read more on digital transformations.
+There’s no need to die by the sword if you want to live the digital life…read more on IoT Containment in the CIOReview report.